taste-technologists/taste-technologists.github.io/index.md

 ![](Register.jpg)

-### Search page
+### Search Page

-The Search page provides the ability to query the recipe database and display the results in the page.
-In this case, the query also diplays all of the recipes along with their specified restrictions and preferences.
-Restrictions and preferences can include:
+The search page provides the ability to query the recipe database and display the results in the page.

+![](search.jpg)

+### Individual Recipe Page

+The individual recipe page provides the necessary information of the selected recipe.
+The recipe card should include but not limited to:

 * Minimal kitchen facilities
 * Dietary restrictions
 * Cost, servings, time
 * Available ingredients

-![](search.jpg)

-### Individual Recipe Page
+* Nearby grocery stores

 ![](individual.jpg)

 ### Profile Page

+The profile page allows users to keep track of their favorite recipe for later referrences.

 ![](favorite.jpg)